• Recipes

 Of course, you can also use a knife.
 You'll want to aim for around ⅛ inch thick slices.

-2. Next add your minced garlic and cook for 1 minute until it becomes fragrant.
-Be sure to stir while the garlic cooks as it can burn easily.
+2. Cook the Onion and Garlic- Sauté the diced onions in melted butter in a saucepan over medium heat for around 3-4 minutes until softened.
+Add the minced garlic and cook for 1 minute until it becomes fragrant.
+Be sure to stir while the garlic cooks, as it can burn easily.

-3. Then make the roux by stirring in the flour with the butter and onions and cook for 1-2 minutes until lightly browned.
-You do want to keep the sauce fairly light so don't let the roux get too dark.
+3. Make the Roux - Make the roux by stirring in the flour with the butter and onions, and cook for 1-2 minutes until lightly browned.
+You want to keep the sauce fairly light, so don't let the roux get too dark.

-Begin by spooning a small amount of the sauce into a baking dish and spread it evenly. then add a single layer of potatoes slightly overlapping each one.
-Add around ⅓ of the remaining sauce and spread evenly then top with ½ cup of the cheese.
+5. Assemble - Spoon a small amount of the sauce into a baking dish and spread it evenly.
+Add a single layer of potatoes, slightly overlapping each one.
+Add around ⅓ of the remaining sauce and spread evenly, then top with ½ cup of the cheese.
 Repeat the process for 2 more layers for a total of three layers.

 The assembled scalloped potatoes are shown in a baking dish topped with shredded cheese.